 The Dow Jones Industrial Average is an index of 30 large-cap stocks that was first calculated in 1896.
 The index was originally focused on industrial stocks, but currently contains 30 businesses from a variety of sectors and industries.
 The Dow is typically used as a gauge of the broader market.

-With that in mind, we’ve compiled a list of all 30 Dow Jones stocks (with relevant financial metrics such as dividend yield and P/E ratios) that you can access by clicking the link below:
+With that in mind, we’ve compiled a list of all 30 Dow Jones stocks (with relevant financial metrics such as dividend yields and P/E ratios) that you can access by clicking the link below:

 The Excel document available for download above contains the following financial metrics for each stock in the index: